AlishaShahane/units_converter_extension/RESULTS.md

 ## Threats to validity
 - The participants might have been well acquainted with the extension installation beforehand.
 - The participants might not be well acquainted with the coding of the extension to judge the coding related parameters.
+- The participants might not have tired and tested all the parameters of the extensions.
+Example : The participant in our experiment tried working on currency and length but not other parameters like temperature.